MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ---
-title: Banking Accelerator -Dynamics 365 | Microsoft Docs
+title: Banking Accelerator - Dynamics 365 | Microsoft Docs
 description: Develop banking solutions with the extensions to the Common Data Model and the built-in forms, views, and dashboards of the Dynamics 365 Banking Accelerator.
 author: JamesGalvin
 ms.service: common-data-model